giovancombo/ProteinSecondaryStructurePrediction/README.md

 Encoder-Decoder Transformers were originally presented in [(2)](https://arxiv.org/abs/1706.03762) as an Attention-based tool for Sequence-to-Sequence tasks such as Machine Translation.

-But the task addressed here is actually easier: at every input *character* (from the Primary Structure Vocabulary, of size 20) corresponds **one** output *character* (from the Secundary Structure Vocabulary, of size 8).
+But the task addressed here is actually easier: at every input *character* (from the Primary Structure Vocabulary, of size 20) corresponds **one** output *character* (also the Primary Structure Vocabulary), as their relationship is the hydrogen bond between them.
 In fact, with no surprises, this task can be solved using a ConvNet.
 This allows to guess that I could implement only an Encoder Transformer, getting rid of the Decoder, and replacing it with a simple classification head (e.g. an MLP) over every vector from the last layer of the remaining Transformer.

 ## Model Architecture